RDycore/RDycore/docs/common/installation.md

 2. [Frontier](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html) at OLCF

-First, run the shell script, `source config/set_petsc_settings.sh --mach <machine_name> --config <configuration>`, to set PETSc-related environmental variables for the pre-installed PETSc on these supported machines and load appropriate modules.
-Multiple configurations of PETSc has been pre-installed on these supported machines under RDycore's project directories.
-Information about the available PETSc configurations is can be obtained via `./config/set_petsc_settings.sh`.
+First, run the shell script, `source config/set_petsc_settings.sh --mach <machine_name> --config <configuration>`, to set PETSc-related environmental variables and load appropriate modules.
+Multiple configurations of PETSc have been pre-installed on these supported machines under RDycore's project directories.
+Information about the available PETSc configurations can be obtained via `./config/set_petsc_settings.sh`.

 The Perlmutter system has two types of compute nodes: CPU-only and CPU-GPU nodes, and RDycore needs to be build spearately for each compute node type.